• Jul 22, 2025

 • Best Travel Time: December to March.

 Brahmatal has been a gem to those willing to hike for more days.
-In winter, it is covered with snow, but in summer, it passes through oak-wooded forests and lakes, and the landscapes open up to alpine meadows and spectacular views of Mt.
+In winter, it is covered with snow, but in summer it passes through oak-wooded forests and lakes, and the landscape opens up to alpine meadows and spectacular views of Mt.
 Trishul and Nanda Ghunti.
 A snow trek with a guided party is safe, even for beginners.
-So, if you are looking for a budget-friendly trek, you can go with the Brahmtal Trek; this is the best Budget-friendly beginner trek spot.
+So, if you are looking for a budget-friendly trek, you can go with the Brahmatal Trek; this is the best Budget-friendly beginner trek spot.

 Highlights: